panopset/oregon/README.md

 Breakpoint at org.apache.logging.log4j.core.lookup.Interpolator.lookup seems to be where the offending substitution occurs, while performing the MessagePatternConverter.

 Setting the JDK 8.121 or better causes the JVM to do some verification, and returns "foo" instead of executing the specified code.

+Next, set up a scan server, to detect the vulnerability, call it medford, and a separate honeypot server to log exploitation attempts, call it portland.